Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 “The heart wants what it wants—or else it does not care …” —Emily Dickinson

-Portmanteau is the literary device of joining two words together to form a new word with a hybrid meaning.
+A portmanteau combines two words to form a new word with a hybrid meaning.

 Puns are a type of comedic wordplay involving homophones (different words that are pronounced the same) or two separate meanings of the same word.